aalrabah/aalrabah.github.io/_pages/about.md

 ---

 ## About Me
-I am a first-year PhD student in Computer Science at the University of Illinois Urbana-Champaign, advised by Prof. Abdussalam Alawini and collaborating with Prof. Dilek Hakkani-Tür.
+I am a first-year PhD student in Computer Science at the University of Illinois Urbana-Champaign, advised by [Prof. Abdussalam Alawini](https://cs.illinois.edu/about/people/faculty/alawini).

 ## Research Focus
 My work explores AI-driven educational technology, with particular interests in: